ankraft/ACME-oneM2M-CSE/docs/docs/development/ACMEScript-functions.md

 The `random` function generates a random float number in the given range.

 The default for the range, when no argument is given, is [0.0, 1.0].
-If one number argument is given then this indicates a range of [0.0, \<end number>].
-If two number arguments are given then this indicates a range of [\<start number>, \<end number>].
+If one number argument is given then this indicates a range of [0.0, &lt;end number>].
+If two number arguments are given then this indicates a range of [&lt;start number>, &lt;end number>].

 ```lisp title="Examples"
 (random)         ;; Returns, for example, 0.748786